bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

     cflib.crtp.init_drivers()
     factory = CachedCfFactory(rw_cache='./cache')
     with Swarm(uris, factory=factory) as swarm:
         print('Connected to Crazyflies')
-        swarm.parallel_safe(lightCheck)
+        swarm.parallel_safe(light_check)
         swarm.reset_estimators()

         swarm.sequential(hover_sequence)
 ```
-After executing it you will see all copters performing the light check and then each copter take off , hover and land.
+After executing it you will see all copters performing the light check and then each copter take off, hover and land.
 This process is repeated for all copters in the swarm.

 ## Step 4: Taking off and Landing in Sync
 If you want to take off and land in sync, you can use the `parallel_safe()` method of the `Swarm` class.